-On East Campus, first-year students can visit the Undergraduate Writing Partners on Sundays, Mondays, and Wednesdays from 8:00-10:00pm in Carr 136.
+UW Partners: On East Campus, first-year students can visit the Undergraduate Writing Partners for drop in sessions on Sundays, Mondays, and Tuesdays, and Thursdays from 8:00-10:00pm in Carr 136.

-On West Campus, any Duke undergraduate can visit the Undergraduate Writing Partners on Mondays, Wednesdays, and Thursdays from 8:00-10:00pm in Perkins 112.
+On West Campus, any Duke undergraduate can visit the Undergraduate Writing Partners on Sundays, Mondays, Tuesdays, and Thursdays from 8:00-10:00pm in Perkins 112.